purarue/wca_userinfo/README.md

 # wca_userinfo

-Tiny webserver that scrapes basic information for a user from [worldcubeassosiation.org](https://www.worldcubeassociation.org/).
+Tiny webserver that scrapes information for a user from [worldcubeassosiation.org](https://www.worldcubeassociation.org/).

 This is meant to be used to get information for one user (me) periodically (once